ohata-toast/CDN/en/console-guide.md

 3. A warning guide will show for CDN services that are integrated with certificate.
 To prevent certificate expiration, please integrate certificate with another running CDN service.

 > **[Note] Required Time to Delete CDN**
 > It may take a few hours (up to 3) to delete CDN service.

 > **[Caution] Deleting CDN Service Integrated with Issued Certificate**
 > When a CDN service integrated with certificate is deleted, the certificate cannot be renewed.
 > Please integrate the certificate with another running CDN before **Start Day of Certificate Renewal** from **Certificate Management** > Certificate List.
 > A certificate is allowed to be renewed for 5 days after start day of renewal, and deletion during the period may cause the certificate to get expired.

 ## Purging CDN Cache
-CDN cache server cahces origin server files during specified expiration time depending on the cache setting.
+CDN cache server caches origin server files during specified expiration time depending on the cache setting.
 When a file is cached, the original file before change shall be maintained until cache is expired, even if there is a change in the original file.
 To immediately update content to changed original file, **Purge Cache** must be requested.
 By purging cache, outdated cache data are deleted from requested content while a new original file is cached again at the origin server.

 1. Select a service to change from the list of CDN services.
 2. Click **Purge Cache**.
 ![Purging CDN Cache](https://static.toastoven.net/prod_cdn/v2/console-cdn-purge2_202105.png)

 3. Select a purge type.
   - Note that each CDN service domain may support different purge type and request format of cache.
   - Purge type and request format
     * Particular Files: Enter URL of content to purge.
 Since cache purge is applied for a requested URL only, purge must be requested to each URL address if there are many service domain addresses.
       * e.g.) Domain address for default service: http://[ServiceID].toastcdn.net/path/to/file1.jpg
       * e.g.) Domain address for domain alias: http://customer.domain.com/path/to/file1.jpg
     * All Files: Delete all cache files.
 Note that excessive traffic inflow may be incurred to the origin server.
 4. Specify a file to purge depending on the selected cache purge type.
 5. Click **Purge Cache** to request for a purge.

 Take caution that cache purge does not exceed the capacity limit, in reference of the table as below: